AusDTO/dta-website/_posts/2016-07-20-approach-to-accessibility.md

 category: blog
 tag: dto-news
 hero-image: accessibility-in-service-design-blog
-hero-image-alt: Jo Hill presenting in front of a crowd at the DTO
 thumbnail: accessibility-in-service-design-thumbnail
 searchexcerpt:
 ---

 ![Jo presenting in front of a crowd at the DTO]({{site.url}}{{page.hero-image | asset_path }})
 *Caption: Jo Hill presenting research findings.*

 The DTO is working with the Australian Public Service to transform government services to make them simpler, clearer and faster.
 Ensuring they are accessible to everyone who needs to use them is at the forefront of the service design process and a key requirement in the [Digital Service Standard](https://www.dto.gov.au/standard/).